ygrebnov/links/README.md

 links inspect --host=example.com --start=/some-page
 ```

-Output results to HTML file and open it in the default browser:
+Output results to an HTML file and open it in the default browser:

 ```shell
 links inspect --host=example.com -o html
 ```

-Do not output results for links returning 200 status code:
+Do not output results for links returning 200 status codes:

 ```shell
 links inspect --host=example.com --skipok